 Merchants should whitelist all MAC addresses that start with the above prefix (ie. devices with MAC addresses following the pattern 2C:D1:41:XX:XX:XX).
 Alternatively, merchants can whitelist each individual device that shows up with that MAC address prefix (this prefix is owned by Square and should not be used by any other device vendors).

 Square devices are compatible with any DNS server sent to the device over DHCP as long as it works.
 Feel free to use your ISP’s servers, or your favourite public servers (e.g. Level3 at 126.96.36.199/188.8.131.52).

 Square devices support:

 WEP (US only)

 They do not support:

 Cleaning your Register

-For minor scuffs and marks, you can use any electronic cleaning cloth included with your Square Register.
+For minor scuffs and marks, you can use any electronic cleaning cloth with your Square Register.

-To clean the reader on Square Register, you can use card reader cleaning cards or a folded paper towel.
-Slide the cleaning card or paper towel through the card reader slot to clear any spills or debris.
+To clean the card slot on Square Register, you can use card reader cleaning cards.
+To clean the magstripe slot, slide the cleaning card or a folded paper towel through the magstripe slot to clear any spills or debris.

 If you are still having trouble, please contact Square Support and we can help get you back to business.